maticnetwork/matic.js/docs/content/v3/docs/plasma/erc20/deposit.md

 Description: 'Get started with maticjs'
 ---

+# deposit

-`erc20` provides `deposit` method which can be used to deposit required amount from root token to child token.
+`deposit` method can be used to deposit required amount from root token to child token.

 ```
 const erc20RootToken = plasmaClient.erc20(<root token address>);